sajadabedi/sajadabedi/README.md

 ### I'm Sajjad

-- 🔭 Currently working at Veriff.com.
-- 🌱 On the side I'm tinkering with building websites and apps and making 🍕.
+🍕 I'm tinkering with building websites and apps and making.
-- 🙅🏻‍♂️ I’m currently learning Ruby on Rails.
-- 💬 Let's chat about design and open-source.
+💬 Let's chat about design and open-source.

 #### 🤝 Let's connect: